BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/replay.md

   - replay
 ---

-The replay command is only for replay servers, which are servers dedicated to the purpose of playing back games.
+The replay command is only for replay servers, which are servers dedicated to the purpose of playing back game recordings.
 The replay command has several subcommands to list, load, and control playback of a replay file.

 ## Listing Replays